yosh-matsuda/field-reflection/README.md

 This project is strongly inspired by the following and stands as

 * an alternative to [visit_struct](https://github.com/cbeck88/visit_struct) without macros,
-* a reflection library that is a partial reimplementation of [reflect-cpp](https://github.com/getml/reflect-cpp) and [glaze](https://github.com/stephenberry/glaze).
+* a reflection library that is a partial reimplementation of [reflect-cpp](https://github.com/getml/reflect-cpp).

 The C++20 implementation of the counting field in this library is partially referenced to [Boost.PFR](https://github.com/boostorg/pfr).